The-Politico/django-slack-forms/docs/Slack-Feedback.md

     "name": "briz.andrew"
   },
   "response_url": "https://example.com/forms/callback/",
-  "form_name": "Ticket" // the unique name of the form that was filled out }
+  "form": "Ticket" // the unique name of the form that was filled out }
 ```